couchbaselabs/dcp-documentation/upr_design_spec.md

 3. ns_server will send any new state/commands using the CAS, to set appropriate state and turn on front-end client connections.
 4. If the CAS matches and the command and states are accepted, ep-engine will respond with success and new CAS, which will be noted by ns_server.
 5. If the CAS doesn't match or the command has an error, ep-engine will return the appropriate error.
-6. If a CAS error, ep_epgine will return an error with the correct CAS and ns_server will record the correct CAS and retry.
+6. If a CAS error, ep_engine will return an error with the correct CAS and ns_server will record the correct CAS and retry.
 7. If another error, ns_server will log and possibly take another action, like a retry.

 ## How UPR stats are tracked